Pyleks/Milestone-Project-3/README.md

 I also got amazing inspiration from [Tine Mat](https://www.tine.no/oppskrifter) A Norwegian website that do recipes, so much of my design is heavily influenced by this page.

+Thanks to BeeZee for her suggestion on the unique fonts for headers

 #### Images
 404 Image license is purchased by me from shutter stock.